michg/riscv32_lcc/README.md

 Then either run a single test:
 > ./runtest.sh sort

-The result will ./sort/result/sort.log.
+The result will be in ./sort/result/sort.log.
-The simulation output will be ./sort/result/result.log Or run all tests:
+The simulation output will be in ./sort/result/result.log Or run all tests:
 > ./runalltest.sh